The Global Climate Strike, Plastic and Greta Thunberg

 Michael had made a nice board where on both sides one could see our bUnited widget and the 5G Space Appeal widget.
-I commenced talking to some young teenagers, while the plaza slowly started to fill with people.
+I began talking to some young teenagers, while the plaza slowly filled with people.

-I must confess, as I had no voice left and after more than 2 hours, we opted for a coffee at a street-side cafe and watched a lot of the march go by us.
-We would have liked to stay longer but because we do not live in Malaga and we had guests coming for lunch the next day, I had still some work to do that night so we then walked back to where we parked the car and came home.
+I must confess, as I had no voice left and after over 2 hours, we opted for a coffee at a street-side cafe and watched a lot of the march go by us.
+We would have liked to stay longer, but we do not live in Malaga.
+We had guests coming for lunch the next day.
+I had still some work to do that night, so we then walked back to where we parked the car and came home.

 My impression is that a lot of young people are conscious of what is happening in the world and are worried about their future.
 Will they still have a place to live and raise their families?